maxcorlabs/maxcorlabs/README.md

-- 👋 Hi, We are the github for @maxcorlabs
+- 👋 This is the github for Maxcor labs
+- ✨ We also have a public tableau at https://public.tableau.com/app/profile/maxcor3014
-- 👀 Our group is interested in cost effectiveness in healthcare.
+- 👀 Our research group is interested in cost effectiveness in healthcare.
 - 🌱 Maxcor labs is a collaboration of scientists and medical doctors.

-- 📫 To reach us please send an email to our leader Dr. Ronen Arbel.
+- 📫 To reach us please contact our leader Dr. Ronen Arbel.

 <!---
 maxcorlabs/maxcorlabs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.